vancluever/terraform-provider-acme/README.md

     namespace for HTTP challenges, or:
   * All TLS requests on port 443 for TLS challenges.

+##### Certificate renewal

+The `acme_certificate` resource handles automatic certificate renewal so long as a plan or apply is done within the number of days specified in the `min_days_remaining` resource parameter.
+During refresh, if Terraform detects that the certificate is within the expiry range specified in `min_days_remaining`, or is already expired, Terraform will mark mark the certificate to be renewed on the next apply.

+Note that a negative value of 0 supplied to `min_days_remaining` will cause renewal checks to be bypassed, and the certificate will never renew.

 #### Attribute Reference

 The following attributes are exported: